shunyeka-spl/terraform-provider-autobotai/docs/bot_building_block/resource_listener.md

-# Instruction for how to create a Listener
+# Guidance on Creating a Listener

 ---
     page_title: "autobotai_listener"
-description: |-
-  Provides to create an autobotAI Listener
+    description: Enables the creation of an autobotAI Listener
 ---

-# Resource `autobotai_listener`
+## Resource `autobotai_listener`
- Provides to create an autobotAI Listener
+ Discover how to set up an autobotAI Fetcher

-## Required things
+## Prerequisites
 1. apikey and url
 2. description, webhook_source_integration_type,name

 ## Steps
-1. Create terraform "main.tf" inside "example/bot_building_block/listener" folder for autobotAI Listener, create the file if not  exists and add the following values:
+1. Craft a Terraform file named "main.tf" within the "example/bot_building_block/listener" directory to establish an autobotAI Listener.
+If the file does not already exist, create it and incorporate the subsequent values:
     ## Example Usage
     ```
     resource "autobotai_listener" "listener" {